puckdoug/barleywine/README.md

 - File extension should match expected MIME type
 - Some browsers cache MIME type information

+**Markdown not converting:**

+- Ensure `.md` files are in the `webroot` directory
+- Check that markdown content is valid
+- Verify the `markdown` crate dependency is installed

 ### Getting Help

 If you encounter issues: